npcooley/SynExtend/README.md

 ## Usage

+### Prediction of Orthologous Gene Pairs

-Currently SynExtend's major function is facilitating the prediction of orthologous gene pairs from synteny maps.
+SynExtend facilitates the prediction of orthologous gene pairs from synteny maps.
 The functions herein rely on synteny maps built by the `FindSynteny()` function in the package `DECIPHER`.
 The process is relatively straightforward and only requires assemblies and genecalls, which can be conveniently pulled from the NCBI using [Entrez Direct](https://www.ncbi.nlm.nih.gov/books/NBK179288/).
 However, as long as given assemblies have associated gene calls, or can have gene calls generated, they will work just fine. `DECIPHER` now contains the function `FindGenes()` that produces high quality de novo gene calls.

 Using Entrez Direct, this process would start like this:
 ```r